Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Ross McWhirter, co-editor of the Guinness Book Of Records, is shot dead outside his Enfield home on Thursday, 27th November, three weeks after offering a £50,000 reward for information leading to the arrest of terrorist suspects.

-Robert Muldoon becomes Prime Minister of New Zealand following the Nationalist Party's victory in the general election.
+Robert Muldoon becomes Prime Minister of New Zealand following the Nationalist Party's victory in the general election held on 29th November.

 Dec On 2nd December South Moluccan terrorists hijack a train at Beilen in Holland.
 The driver and two passengers are killed.
 Two days later another group of South Moluccans invade and take control of the Indonesian Consulate in Amsterdam.